baekgol/react-native-alarm-manager/README.md

 </manifest>
 ```

-#### (3) MainActivity
+#### (3) Overriding MainActivity Methods

 Go to MainActivity.java and override the onCreate and createReactActivityDelegate methods as follows.
+It can work properly during the process of calling parameters and rebooting the android with alarm functions.

 ```java
 @Override